RMITBLOG/MSIX_APP_ATTACH/README.md

 ## in progress.... not released.
 Contact for more info.

-a Cim image looks like this:
+A Cim image looks like this:

 ![Cim image](https://github.com/RMITBLOG/MSIX_APP_ATTACH/blob/master/TC5vlEDh.png)